How is multiple myeloma found?

 CT scans take longer than regular x-rays.
 You will need to lie still on a table while they are being done.
 You might feel a bit confined by lying within the machine while the pictures are being taken.
 But CT scans are getting much faster and most only take a few minutes.

-CT scans can also be used to guide a biopsy needle (see above) right into a something that might be a tumor.
+CT scans can also be used to guide a biopsy needle (see above) into something that might be a tumor.

 MRI (magnetic resonance imaging): This test uses radio waves and strong magnets instead of x-rays to take pictures.
 A computer translates the pattern of radio waves into cross-sectional pictures of the body.
 MRI scans are very helpful in looking at bones, the brain, and the spinal cord.
 They may be able to find plasmacytomas that cannot be seen on regular x-rays.
 MRI scans can also be used to look at the bone marrow in patients with multiple myeloma.
 They take longer than CT scans.
 You will be inside a tube-like machine during the scan, which some people find upsetting.
 The machine also makes a thumping noise, but some places will give you earplugs with music to block this out.
 A dye (contrast material) might be used just as with CT scans but this is done less often.